 Dental crowns or “caps” are restorations that cover and protect the tooth structure.
 Teeth crowns are made to strengthen and improve the appearance of your teeth.
-Glendale Cosmetic Dentist, Dr. Wilcox, uses the highest quality laboratory to fabricate our crowns.
+Glendale Cosmetic Dentists, Dr. Wilcox and Dr. Tenney, uses the highest quality laboratory to fabricate our crowns.
 These tooth crowns can be made from different materials which include full crowns made with Empress Porcelain.
 In certain cases, we will fabricate porcelain to metal crown (usually on posterior teeth) and in some cases a gold crown can be made.
 For more information regarding these procedures and others such as veneers (Lumineers, Durathin, Macveneers) and sedation dentistry in Phoenix, Scottsdale, and Glendale, Arizona, call us at 602-978-1790.

 The dental crown procedure two to three visits depending on the type of crown.

 Your 1st appointment will begin by giving you a local anesthetic to make the tooth numb.
-If you are apprehensive, we have Nitrous Oxide, headphones or sedation, Dr. Wilcox will prepare the tooth.
+If you are apprehensive, we have Nitrous Oxide, headphones or sedation, your doctor will prepare the tooth.
 He will remove any old filling and decay that is in the tooth and prepare the tooth to maximize retention and esthetics.
-Dr. Wilcox will then take a final impression of the tooth for the lab to create the porcelain tooth crown.
+He will then take a final impression of the tooth for the lab to create the porcelain tooth crown.